project8/bulletAnt/Tutorial/README.md

 **Create Track:**
 Creates a red line segment in the center of your window.
 Drag and drop the position of the line with the underlying electron track.
-If the track is curved or a sideband, click one or both of the the checkboxes underneath this button.
+If the track is curved or a sideband, click one or both of the checkboxes underneath this button.
 Note that these buttons apply only to the most recent track, and cannot access older tracks.

 **Create Curve:**